 If any of the stipulations of the GCS or the Order Form are declared null and void by a rule of law or a court decision that has become enforceable, they shall be deemed unwritten.
 However, the other provisions of the Order shall remain in full force.
 The parties shall then endeavour to negotiate, in good faith, an equivalent replacement clause corresponding to the spirit and purpose of the Order so as to bring it to completion under the best possible conditions.

-XIII - Delivery methods
+XIV - Delivery methods

 By express agreement, the signing of this Contract by the CUSTOMER implies acceptance of electronic means such as e-mail as the delivery method for all deliverables of the SERVICES.

-XIV - Delivery times
+XV - Delivery times

 All lead times set out in the Order are, unless otherwise stipulated, calculated in working days, working days being deemed to be Monday to Friday inclusive.

-XV - Reference - Publication
+XVI - Reference - Publication

 CONTRASTE EUROPE is authorised to use, in its general and commercial communication, the names, logos and web addresses of the CUSTOMER and to briefly describe the SERVICES, without however communicating confidential information.

-XVI - Contractual clause relating to security
+XVII - Contractual clause relating to security

 The Customer is entirely responsible for the security of its computer systems.
 It is the Customer's responsibility to take the technical and organisational measures required to maintain this security.